Ottawa's overdose overview

 We have seen a significant increase in the harms of fatal and non-fatal overdoses since the start of the pandemic and unfortunately rates have remained elevated.
 A broad multi-faceted response is needed to help address the overdose crisis.
 This is a complex issue compounded by interrelated challenges of increased mental health concerns and an increase in the number of residents needing homelessness services in the community.

-These data provide an early signal of changes in suspected overdose-related emergency department (ED) visits and deaths in Ottawa.
-These early data are based on the chief complaint at triage for ED visits and, for deaths, evidence from the scene/investigation or preliminary autopsy findings.
-While not all the ED visits and deaths shown here will be proven to be related to an overdose, changes over time will provide useful information about substance related harms.
-These data are based on all patients seen in Ottawa hospitals and deaths that occurred in Ottawa.
-Data will be refreshed as it becomes available from the various data sources provided to Ottawa Public Health.
+These data provide an early signal of changes in suspected overdose-related emergency department (ED) visits and deaths in Ottawa as well as trends in confirmed opioid-related ED visits and deaths among Ottawa residents.
+Suspect data are based on the chief complaint at triage for ED visits and, for deaths, evidence from the scene/investigation or preliminary autopsy findings.
+While not all suspected ED visits and deaths are confirmed to be related to an overdose, changes over time will provide useful information about trends in substance related harms.
+Suspect overdose data are based on all patients seen in Ottawa hospitals and deaths that occurred in Ottawa.
+Confirmed opioid-related ED visits and deaths are among residents of Ottawa.
+Data are refreshed as they become available from the various data sources provided to Ottawa Public Health.

 The following data tables are available for download on Open Ottawa: